Gianpy99/Gianpy99/README.md

 - 🔍 Focused on **HIL testing**, **DevOps for embedded**, and **automation**
 - 🧰 Tools I work with: Python, Docker, Jenkins, Raspberry Pi, REST APIs, CAN tools
-- 🎯 Currently building: a fully automated CI/CD test platform for LEGO Technic Hubs
+- 🎯 Currently building: a fully automated CI/CD test platform for ....

 ---